 Piers Burton-Page, International Record Review, April 2011

 In 2016 Finghin made his debuts in Turkey, China and Australia as well as performing throughout Europe.
-In 2017 he celebrated his 40th birthday with a solo recital at the National Concert Hall in Dublin as part of the Hall’s International Concert Season; other highlights included his debuts at the Santa Fe Chamber Music Festival, Zermatt Festival and return engagements with the RPO and in China.
-In 2018 Finghin will make two appearances at the Wigmore Hall in London, participate in the Jury of the Dublin International Piano Competition, and perform in Ireland, the UK, Switzerland, Spain, Cuba and Greece.
-He will also give three world premiere performances: of Greg Caffrey’s “Environments I” with the Ulster Orchestra in January, of Deirdre Gribbin’s extended “The Binding of the Years” with the RTE National Symphony Orchestra in February and of John Buckley’s “Three Preludes for Piano” at the New Ross Piano Festival in September.
+In 2017 he celebrated his 40thbirthday with a solo recital at the National Concert Hall in Dublin as part of the Hall’s International Concert Season; other highlights included his debuts at the Santa Fe Chamber Music Festival, Zermatt Festival and return engagements with the RPO and in China.
+In 2018 Finghin makes two appearances at the Wigmore Hall in London, participate in the Jury of the Dublin International Piano Competition, and perform in Ireland, the UK, Switzerland, the Netherlands, Italy, Spain, Cuba and Greece.

 Over the past decade Collins has developed a close relationship with Claves Records in Switzerland.
 A new Chopin recital CD was released in September 2017, a co-production between RTÉ lyric fm and Claves Records.
 Finghin Collins has been Artistic Director of Music for Galway since 2013 and is also the founding Artistic Director of the New Ross Piano Festival.